Bean bag chair

+The original bean bag design, the Sacco chair, is also commonly known as a beanbag chair or simply a beanbag.
+The Sacco was introduced by three Italian designers in 1968, and became "one of the icons of the Italian anti-design movement.
+Its complete flexibility and formlessness made it the perfect antidote to the static formalism of mainstream Italian furniture of the period," according to design historian Penny Sparke.

-The Sacco chair (also known as a beanbag chair, or simply a beanbag), is a large pear-shaped bag or sack (sacco) made of leather or fabric and filled with expanded polystyrene foam pellets or a similar material.
+The design features a large pear-shaped bag or sack (sacco) made of leather or fabric and filled with expanded polystyrene foam pellets or a similar material.
 It is an example of anatomic design, as the user's body determines its form.
-The Sacco chair was designed by Piero Gatti, Cesare Paolini and Franco Teodoro in 1968, and became "one of the icons of the Italian anti-design movement.
-Its complete flexibility and formlessness made it the perfect antidote to the static formalism of mainstream Italian furniture of the period" according to design historian Penny Spark.

-The Sacco chair was awarded the Compasso d'Oro, and is in the collections of many museums, including the Museum of Modern Art in New York, Musée National d'Art Moderne in Paris, the Victoria and Albert Museum in London, and ADI Design Museum in Milan.
+The Sacco chair was awarded the Compasso d'Oro and is in the collections of many museums, including the Museum of Modern Art in New York, the Musée National d'Art Moderne in Paris, the Victoria and Albert Museum in London, and the ADI Design Museum in Milan.

 History

-Sacco was introduced in 1968 by three Italian designers: Piero Gatti, Cesare Paolini, and Franco Teodoro.
-The object was created during the Radical period of the Italian modernist movement, and was highly inspired by newly available materials and technologies.
-Post-war technology enabled an increase in production processes by introducing new materials, such as polystyrene.
-The idea of mass-produced goods at an affordable price range appealed to consumers.
+Sacco was introduced in 1968 by Italian designers Piero Gatti, Cesare Paolini, and Franco Teodoro.
+Their work came out of the Radical period of the Italian modernist movement and was highly inspired by newly available materials and technologies.
+Post-war technology enabled increased production by introducing new materials, such as polystyrene.
+The idea of mass-produced goods at affordable prices appealed to consumers.
 This, in turn, created the need for a revolution in the creative and manufacturing processes.

 The architect, Cesare Paolini, was born in Genoa and graduated from the Polytechnic University of Turin.
 Franco Teodoro and Piero Gatti, the designers, studied at the Istituto Tecnico Industriale Statale per le Arti Grafiche e Fotografiche in Turin.
 They established their architecture firm in Turin in 1965.